AdobeDocs/journey-optimizer.de-DE/help/using/email/surface-personalization.md

    >[!NOTE]
    >
    >Bestimmte Subdomains sind aufgrund einer ausstehenden [Feedback-Schleifen](../reports/deliverability.md#feedback-loops)-Registrierung derzeit nicht zur Auswahl verfügbar.
 Dieser Vorgang kann bis zu 10 Werktage dauern.
-Nach Abschluss können Sie aus allen verfügbaren Subdomains auswählen. <!--where FL registration happens? is it when delegating a subdomain and you're awaiting from subdomain validation? or is it on ISP side only?-->
+Nach Abschluss können Sie aus allen verfügbaren Subdomains auswählen. <!--where FL registration happens? is it when delegating a subdomain and you are awaiting from subdomain validation? or is it on ISP side only?-->

    ![](assets/surface-email-select-subdomain.png)